motdotla/ansible-dogecoind/README.md

 # ansible-dogecoind

 Run dogecoind on your server of choice to the moon.
-Recommend Ubuntu 12.04.
+Designed for Ubuntu 12.04 x64.

 ![](https://raw.github.com/scottmotte/ansible-dogecoind/master/ansible-dogecoind.png)